ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.en.md

 <h3 id="order">Order process for non-trial versions</h3>
-<p><a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-image: linear-gradient(to bottom right, darkgoldenrod, goldenrod, goldenrod, goldenrod, darkgoldenrod)">Request a license quote</a></p>
+<p><a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-image: linear-gradient(to bottom, darkgoldenrod, #ffd700, #fff8dc, #ffd700, darkgoldenrod)">Request a license quote</a></p>

 <p>You will receive a quote shortly.
 As soon as all details are ironed out, you will receive an invoice and can start the payment process.</p>